 If you’ve made voluntary buy-ins within the last three years, you’ll lose the tax benefit if you withdraw funds during that period.

-An advance withdrawal is taxed separately from other income at a reduced capital rate.
+An advance withdrawal is taxed separately from your normal income.

 - Disability: no withdrawal or pledge is possible once you draw a full disability pension.